 Figure 3 – Taken from “Neural Font Style Transfer”.
 The Figure shows the results of transferring style to content image from English content and foreign languages.

-In the papers of Ter-Sarkisov [8] and Atarsaikhan et.al. paper [9] they only use words and letters and not full sentences or documents in addition they care more about the font transformation and not the background and paper style that is very important to historical documents.
+The works Ter-Sarkisov [8] and Atarsaikhan et.al.
+[9] study the style transfer on isolated words and letters and not full sentences or documents.Iin addition, they focus on font transformation and not the background and paper style that is very important in the field of historical documents.
 In the paper of Gomez et.al.
-[11] the researchers suggest a new architecture that learns the features that encode a certain text style and can transfer them to other text instances while preserving their content.
+[11], the researchers suggest a new architecture that learns the features that encode a certain text style and can transfer them to other text instances while preserving their content.
 In addition, they built a model that transfers style to only desired image pixels.
 The researchers used a VGG16 model for style transfer and two different models for selective style transfer (transfer style to only desired image pixels).
-They found out that a style transfer model is able to learn text styles as the characters shapes, line style, and colors, and to transfer it to an input text preserving the original characters.
-Some of their results shown in Figures 4 & 5.
+They found out that thestyle transfer model is able to learn text styles as the characters shapes, line style, and colors, and to transfer it to an input text preserving the original characters.
+Some of their results shown in Figures 4 and 5.